NSF REU: Research Experience for Undergraduates

-The program is a 10 week long research program that runs from June 1, 2021 to August 5, 2021.
+The program is a 10 week long research program that runs from May 30, 2023 to August 4, 2023" - "no later than March 31, 2022" should change to "no later than March 31, 2023".
 This program provides an opportunity to do interesting research in a wide variety of topics with individual mentors.
 In addition, basic research skills are highlighted including responsible conduct in research, statistics, data handling and presentation skills.
 Each student will have an opportunity to present their summer research at a symposium at Queensborough and will be encouraged to present and publish their results in other forums.
-Applications should be submitted no later than March 31, 2021.
+Applications should be submitted no later than March 31, 2023.

 - Travel support to and from campus